AngloGold Ashanti: History

-Russell Edey, chairman of AngloGold since 2002 and, after the merger also of AngloGold Ashanti, was replaced by Tito Mboweni in May 2010.
-The company's Tau Lekoa Gold Mine in South Africa was sold to Buffelsfontein Gold Mines Limited in February 2009, with ownership being transferred on 1 August 2010.
+In May 2010, Russell Edey, chairman of AngloGold since 2002 and, after the merger also of AngloGold Ashanti, was replaced by Tito Mboweni.

-The company announced the elimination of the last of its hedge book in October 2010.
-The company had hedged 11.3 million ounces of gold, as of early 2008, under previous CEO Bobby Godsell.
-Under its new CEO, this was gradually reduced to 3.22 million.
-In October 2010, this remaining amount was paid off with US$2.63 billion, or US$1,300 per ounce of gold.
+In October 2010, the company announced the elimination of the last of its hedge book.
+Under its new CEO, it gradually reduced the hedge to 3.22 million ounces of gold.
+In October 2010, this remaining amount was paid off with US$2.63 billion, or US$1,300 USD per ounce of gold.

+In 2011, AngloGold Ashanti moved into Eritrea to explore the Arabian-Nubian Shield for gold through a 50/50 joint venture set up in 2009 with Thani Dubai Mining.

+As of the third quarter of 2014, Anglogold was the world's third-largest producer of gold, behind Barrick Gold and Newmont Mining.

+As of 2019, the company was claimed to be the 'most sophisticated and technologically advanced' mining operations with strict adherence to safety regulations.

-In 2020 it sold its last South African mining assets to Harmony Gold for about R4.4 billion.
+In 2020, it sold its last South African mining assets to Harmony Gold for about R4.4 billion.
 It no longer has any operations left in South Africa but remains listed on the JSE.

+On 1 September 2020, Chief Financial Officer Christine Ramon became interim CEO following the resignation of Kelvin Dushnisky.
+There has been speculation that Dushnisky stepped down after shareholders questioned a bonus payment he received from his prior employer Barrick Gold while also taking a signing bonus from AngloGold Ashanti when he was appointed CEO in 2018.